SebastianKuehnau/docker-nexus-npm-registry/README.md

 After setting up the docker image you need to compile a vaadin project on your machine with

-    $ mvn install -Pproduction --file vaadin-example/my-nexus-project/pom.xml
+    $ mvn install -Pproduction --file vaadin-example/pom.xml

 TIP: You could add "-Dvaadin.version=&#60;vaadin version no.&#62;" to download the dependencies for a specific vaadin version.
+Available version numbers of the Vaadin framework can be found [here](https://github.com/vaadin/platform/tags).

 Beware, if you want to add web-components to the project later, which are not part of the default web-component set, you need to have a internet connection available to download and add them to your local npm-regsitry.